Giangiui/dagonstar/docs/documentation.md

-With the command below you can export workflow's structure and tasks into a file.
-This allows you to import an entire workflow without having to declare the tasks again.
+The command below allows you to export the structure and tasks of a workflow to a file.
+This allows you to import a complete workflow without having to declare the tasks again.

 ```python
 with open('english-writers.json', 'w') as outfile: